otacke/h5pxapikatchu/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 0.2.2 =
+Update if you need support for the privacy (GDPR) support functions of WordPress.

 = 0.2.1 =
 Update if you want to record with as many browsers as possible.
 You should.